-Given the very visual experience of browsing a website, having a good, striking photo is an essential part of attracting another user’s interest in you.
+Given the very visual experience of browsing a website, having a good, striking profile photo is an essential part of attracting another user’s interest in you when you are using internet dating websites.
 Naturally, the more interest your profile receives, the more likely you’re going to be contacted by someone.

 More than ever today, with the advent of cheap digital photography, most people have access to the facility to take photos on a range of devices and importantly, the ability to edit and change them afterwards.
 Being able to crop, enlarge and change the colour of photos radically alters what we can do with images without having to rely on the services of a professional.
 The advent of powerful editing software available for free and on browsers means that it is easy to complement your photos with the aid of post-production techniques.